 Also in the Appearance group, adjust the Quality, Tint, and Size properties of the marker symbol layer as necessary.
 In a 3D context, you can check Invert backface image to show the image right-reading when viewed from behind.
 You can specify a Depth for picture marker layers to give them a sense of thickness.
-Check Stand vertically to stand the symbol upright, as though locked in place.
+Check Stand vertically to stand the symbol upright, as though it is locked in place.
 You can navigate above and behind it when it is in this state.

 3D model marker symbol layers

 3D model marker symbol layers use a true three-dimensional graphical model to define the marker.
 This model is derived either from a gallery of simple volumes, from a model in an existing 3D point symbol, or from a file.
 In the Format Symbol mode of the Symbology pane, on the Properties tab, on the Layers tab , expand the Appearance group.

 Insert model from Form

 Choose from a small gallery of simple, common volumes.

 Insert model from Style

 Choose from an existing point symbol in a style.

 Choose a COLLADA (.dae), 3ds Max (.3ds), OpenFlight (.flt), or Wavefront (.obj) file.

 Also in the Appearance group, adjust the Height (Z), Width (X), and Depth (Y) properties of the marker symbol layer as necessary.
 Click the bar to the left of these properties to change whether they are linked together to adjust relatively.
 The Dominant size axis property dictates which size is affected by global size changes made to the point symbol at the basic properties level.